ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 (workflows)=
 ## Document the Workflows & Code

+> Suppose you're working on a study of passenger rail systems in the United
+> States.
+You use 3 scripts to produce plots that summarize how often trains
+> are late and how late they are for various cities.
+The scripts must be run in
+> a specific order and with specific arguments.
+A new student is about to join
+> the project, and you need to make sure they're able to run the scripts and
+> make the plots.

 A **workflow** is a way of using your project.
 Often this will be a series of commands you can run to produce a specific output.
-For example, if your project is a study of passenger rail systems in the U.S., you might have three scripts that you run in a specific order and with specific parameters in order to produce a plot that summarizes how often trains are late and how late they are for lines in Chicago.
 Remembering the order in which to run commands and the settings for each one might seem easy while your project only has a few workflows and you use them frequently.
 If your project grows or you spend time away from it, you may find it much harder to remember what to do.
 Moreover, your collaborators may have a hard time remembering how to run a workflow you set up, and vice-versa.
 Thus it's important to document your project's workflows.

 There's one workflow that's essential to almost every project: downloading the files and installing the necessary software.
 It's a good idea to provide